joel-dsouza31/Dog-Breed-Classifier/README.md

 ## Dataset Import

-Download the dog dataset here : https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip Download the human dataset here : https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/lfw.zip
+<p>Download the dog dataset here : https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip </p>
+<p>Download the human dataset here : https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/lfw.zip </p>

 ## Project Overview
 The goal of the project is to build a machine learning model that can be used within web app to process real-world, user-supplied images.
 The algorithm has to perform two tasks: